hpi-swa-teaching/PhidgetLab/packages/Phidget-EToys.package/PhdETSensorPort.class/README.md

-I am a representation of all Phidgets which could work as a sensor (for example a touch sensor).
-You can drag me out of the AdvancedInterfaceKit.
+I am an abstract representation of all Phidgets which could work as sensor ports (for example a touch sensor).
+You can drag my subclasses out of the AdvancedInterfaceKit.

 Instance Variables
 	inverted:		<Integer>